François Genoud: Notable aid recipients and associations

 Genoud was a close friend of Otto Skorzeny, Karl Wolff, and Klaus Barbie during the years of the Third Reich.

 Genoud financed several legal defences, including Adolf Eichmann and Klaus Barbie.
 He financed the defense of Bruno Bréguet during the 1970s after a bombing mission in Israel in 1970.
 The PFLP called for the release of both Bréguet and Leila Khalid, part of the Che Guevara Commando Unit of the Popular Front for the Liberation of Palestine, together in 1970.
 Genoud helped Ilich Ramírez Sánchez in 1994, after playing a key role in the success of his missions in the previous decades.

 He was closely associated with Ali Hassan Salameh, providing him medical care, and he also bankrolled Ayatollah Khomeini's exile in France when Iran was governed by Shah Mohammed Reza Pahlavi.
 He was a mentor of Ahmed Huber.

+Among the people with whom he came into contact was the Sephardic Italian-Egyptian Communist Henri Curiel.
+It is unclear whether there was any financial relationship between them, although they shared an interest in the Algerian cause.

-Throughout the 1970s Genoud financed many left-wing groups with the goal of armed Arab liberation.
+Throughout the 1970s, Genoud financed many left-wing groups with the goal of armed Arab liberation.
 It is alleged that he delivered the ransom demand after the Lufthansa Flight 649 hijacking in 1972.

-Along with Noam Chomsky, Simone de Beauvoir, Jean-Paul Sartre, and other intellectuals, Genoud was a member of a committee which mounted a humanitarian campaign in the 1970s, which resulted in the pardon in 1977 of Bruno Bréguet, a Swiss militant who was the first European to be tried and sentenced in Israel for their pro-Palestinian activities; Bréguet had served seven years of his 15-year sentence.
+Along with Noam Chomsky, Simone de Beauvoir, Jean-Paul Sartre, and other intellectuals, Genoud was a member of a committee which mounted a humanitarian campaign in the 1970s, which resulted in the pardon in 1977 of Bruno Bréguet, a Swiss militant who was the first European to be tried and sentenced in Israel for pro-Palestinian activities; Bréguet had served seven years of his 15-year sentence.

 Legal troubles

 Genoud found himself in legal troubles from time to time, such as in 1983, when he was represented by Baudoin Dunant, a leading Geneva-based lawyer who sits on the board of over 20 companies, including the Saudi Investment Company, the overseas arm of the Saudi Binladin Group.

-In 1993 a bomb exploded outside his home and by 1996 Swiss authorities were still investigating him for his financial activities during the Third Reich.
+In 1993, a bomb exploded outside his home and by 1996 Swiss authorities were still investigating him for his financial activities during the Third Reich.

 Death

-Genoud committed suicide, with, according to his family, the help of a Swiss pro-euthanasia group Exit, at age 80 on 30 May 1996.
+Genoud committed suicide, with, according to his family, the help of the Swiss pro-euthanasia group Exit, at age 80 on 30 May 1996.
+He explained his decision to the group by stating that a "psychological illness" had made it impossible for him to endure life since the death of his second spouse, Elisabeth, in 1991.
+It has been speculated that he might also have been motivated by the desire to escape a forthcoming investigation of Swiss-Nazi financial contacts or simply by his declining health, as he was unlikely to live long in any case.